iree-org/iree/docs/developers/developing_iree/releasing.md

-The PyPI password is also currently stored in Google's internal secret management system, so for others to manage the deployment, we would need to store it elsewhere withe appropriate ACLs.
+The PyPI password is also currently stored in Google's internal secret management system, so for others to manage the deployment, we would need to store it elsewhere with appropriate ACLs.

 At the point where others want to engage in the release process, we can easily remove any coupling to any Google processes.